San Diego Home Prices Rise 12 Percent Since Last March

-SAN DIEGO (CNS) - Housing prices in San Diego rose 1.8 percent between July and August, and 21.5 percent between August 2012 and the same month this year, according to the Standard & Poor's Case-Shiller Home Price Indices released today.
+SAN DIEGO (CNS) - Home prices in San Diego rose 12.1 percent between March 2012 and the same month this year, according to Standard & Poor's Case-Shiller Home Price Indices released today.

-The indices took the median price of a house in 20 major markets around the U.S. in January 2000, assigned them a value of 100, and track their subsequent rise and fall.
+The indices took housing prices in January 2000, assigned them a value of 100, and tracked their subsequent rise and fall.